Head Coach Sharon Baldwin-Tener embarks on her sixth season at Georgia State after signing a new three-year contract in 2015-16.

-Kendra Long earned third-team All-Sun Belt honors and was twice the league player-of-the-week winner.
-She set the school career mark for 3-point baskets made.
+Kendra Long earned third-team All-Sun Belt honors in 2013-14 and was twice the league player-of-the-week winner.
+She set the school record for 3-point baskets.

-In 2012-13, Baldwin-Tener played 10 players a balanced 325 minutes or more.
-The 13-16 season included a non-conference mark of 8-3 and an overall home record of 10-7.
+In 2012-13, Baldwin-Tener’s 13-16 season included a non-conference mark of 8-3 and an overall home record of 10-7.
 The tough schedule included losses to 12 winning teams, seven in the top 100 RPI.
 In state, GSU defeated Kennesaw State by 21 points and Georgia Southern by 25 points.

 Cody Paulk was named to the CAA All-Defensive Team and shattered school blocked shots records, while also earning all-academic recognition.
 Kayla Nolan was a CAA Player of the Week and Ashlee Cole a CAA Rookie of the Week.